I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 In New Zealand, atheists have latched onto the post hoc fallacy.
-In 2010, the No God organization in that country ran a billboard campaign.
-The ad uses the argument that more than one million New Zealanders do not believe in God, therefore there isn’t a god.
+The No God organization in that country ran a billboard campaign.
+The ad used the argument that more than one million New Zealanders did not believe in God, therefore there isn’t a god.
 That’s a rubbish conclusion.
 The existence or non-existence of God is not decided by a popularity contest, it’s a matter of faith.

 The post hoc fallacy conceals itself cleverly; sharp eyes and a skeptical intellect are needed to ferret it out.

 - Of source, sometimes celebrity endorsements can backfire.
 Just ask the folks who hired Bill Cosby (Jello), Jared Fogle (Subway), and Tiger Woods (a ton of things).